mokdevel/DarcMods/DarcMissions/docs/MISSION_ROADBLOCK.md

 ## Mission : Roadblock
 Example: [dc_missionConfig_Roadblock.json](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/ExampleConfigs/dc_missionConfig_Roadblock.json)

 AIs have setup roadblocks on roads.
 They will patrol the location and may have loot with them.
+Loot is spawned when a win condition is achieved.

 Note on GM requested mission: The location for the mission will be searched from the closest road.
 It will not be exactly where you put the mission.